BIMIB-DISCo/VERSO-UTILITIES/README.md

   * [R] Follow the instructions at: https://www.r-project.org/

 ### Running
-For each dataset, please run the script xxx
+For each dataset, please run the R scripts included in the folder.

 ## VERSO STEP #2